Brandon Woodruff: 2017

+2018

-MLB.com ranked Woodruff as Milwaukee's third best prospect going into the 2018 season.
-He began 2018 with Milwaukee, but was optioned to Colorado Springs in early April.
+MLB.com ranked Woodruff as Milwaukee's third-best prospect going into the 2018 season.
+He began 2018 with Milwaukee but was optioned to Colorado Springs in early April.
+During the 2018 MLB regular season, Woodruff pitched in 19 games, starting 4, for 42.1 innings.
+He had a 3.61 ERA and a WHIP of 1.81.

 He opened Game 1 of the NLDS against the Colorado Rockies, pitching three scoreless innings in the Brewers' eventual 3–2 win.
 In Game 1 of the 2018 National League Championship Series against the Los Angeles Dodgers, Woodruff hit a home run off of Clayton Kershaw.
 He became the 22nd pitcher and the 3rd relief pitcher in postseason history to accomplish the feat.
+Woodruff pitched in 4 postseason games, pitching 12.1 innings, with a 2.19 ERA, and a 0.81 WHIP, going 1-1 in his first career postseason run.